programmatordev/yet-another-php-validator/README.md

 # Yet Another PHP Validator

-Versatile library focused on validating development code with expressive error messages.
+Versatile validator focused on validating development code with expressive error messages.

+> **Note**
+> This library is not in version 1.x mainly because there are so few available rules.
+> Hopefully, that should change in the near future.

 ## Requirements